h2oai/sparkling-water/doc/src/site/sphinx/about.rst

 Integrating these two open-source environments provides a seamless experience for users who want to make a query  using Spark SQL, feed the results into H2O to build a model and make predictions, and then use the results again in
 Spark.
 For any given problem, better interoperability between tools provides a better experience.

-Sparkling Water is licensed under the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.
+Sparkling Water is licensed under the `GNU Affero General Public License v3 <https://www.gnu.org/licenses/agpl-3.0.txt>`_.